If you are interested in more in-depth information, click on the links provided throughout this key area.

 Before you begin strategic planning, make sure you have the best data sources and partners to inform your efforts.
 Morbidity (nonfatal attempts, risk behaviors) and mortality (death) data from community data systems and community needs assessments (CNAs) as well as state and national sources should guide the outcomes, goals, objectives, and activities you choose throughout your strategic planning process.
+(If you do not have this data yet, visit Data Key Area1: Accessing Systems Data for Planning and Data Key Area 2: Gathering Information on Community Context to learn more.)
 To access and use this data, engage partners from your data subcommittee in your strategic planning activities.
 Partners and individuals that represent the diverse groups most impacted by suicide should also be central to the planning process.
 Strong community engagement in creating the strategic plan will ensure you create solid plans and effectively monitor and improve them over time.

 Depending on the size of your existing coalition, your whole group may play a role in developing your strategic plan.
 However, if you have a large coalition, consider seeking volunteers to serve on a strategic planning subcommittee.
 This subcommittee should involve the data subcommittee partners and/or CNA work group members, as appropriate.
 Make sure your planning subcommittee includes people from groups that the data show have an increased risk for suicide and that represent the diversity of your community.
 Invite new members from any groups that may be underrepresented.
 See the Unity element for guidance.